These webinars teach all aspects of APA: citations, reference entries, and overall style and format.

 Besides citations and reference entries, APA consists of many other style rules that we must use.
 This webinar will focus on these style rules, covering topics like serial commas, numbers, capitalization, paper formatting, abbreviations, and passive voice.
 Whether you need a review of APA style or are new to these rules, join us to better understand how to format your writing.

 Tired of losing points for APA missteps in your reference list?
-We will teach you how to spot and correct the most common reference list errors students make.
-Our checklist will help ensure you do not make these mistakes in your next draft!
+We will teach you how to spot and correct the 10 most common reference list errors students make.
+This checklist will give you the top 10 rules you can apply across all types of sources.
+Use our checklist to ensure you do not make these mistakes in your writing!

 (Formerly "Using and Crediting Sources in APA.")